ggrahambaker/product_tracker/README.md

 # what is this?

-a demo for creating a platform for collaborative discussion on paticular products. this demo should be able to create new product pages to be able to be viewed, commented on, and exported as a document.
+a demo for creating a platform for collaborative discussion on paticular products. this demo should be able to create new product pages to be able to be viewed, commented on